DEFINITION OF TERMS:

 After ignoring this plant for many years (or even pulling it out as a “weed”), I noticed bees on the flowers before many other flowers were blooming.

-I did some research and found that it indeed is a useful native plant, and it’s pretty, too!
+I did some research and found that it indeed is a useful native plant — indeed, it’s more than merely useful, it’s a Keystone plant!

 Trout lily (Erythronium americanum)